njch5/oo-ride-share/README.md

 Our program needs a way to make new trips and appropriately assign a driver and passenger.

 This logic will be handled by our `TripDispatcher` in a new instance method: `TripDispatcher#request_trip(passenger_id)`.
 When we create a new trip with this method, the following will be true:
 -   The passenger ID will be supplied (this is the person requesting a trip)
 -   Your code should automatically assign a driver to the trip
  -   For this initial version, choose the first driver whose status is `:AVAILABLE`
 -   Your code should use the current time for the start time
 -   The end date, cost and rating will all be `nil`
   -   The trip hasn't finished yet!

 You should use this information to:

 -   Create a new instance of `Trip`
 -   Modify this selected driver using a new helper method in `Driver`:
-  - Add the new trip to the collection of trips for that `Driver`
-  - Set the driver's status to `:UNAVAILABLE`
+ -Add the new trip to the collection of trips for that `Driver` -Set the driver's status to `:UNAVAILABLE`
 -   Modify the passenger for the trip using a new helper method in `Passenger`:
-  - Add the new trip to the collection of trips for the `Passenger`
+ -Add the new trip to the collection of trips for the `Passenger`
 -   Add the new trip to the collection of all `Trip`s in `TripDispatcher`
 -   Return the newly created trip

 **All of this code must have tests.** Things to pay attention to:
 -   Was the trip created properly?
 -   Were the trip lists for the driver and passenger updated?
 -   Was the driver who was selected `AVAILABLE`?
 -   What happens if you try to request a trip when there are no `AVAILABLE` drivers?

 #### Interaction with Wave 1